SoftwareWizard/TeaForResource/README.md

 - Easy installation, as you just need to copy some files into your project.
 - It does not pollute your own project.
 - You can modify or extend the templates for your own purposes.
-- Available VS Plugins for T4 Template development (e.g. *T4 Editor from Devart*, Resharper Plugin *TeaFor*)
+- Available Visual Studio Plugins for T4 Template development (e.g. *[T4 Editor from Devart](https://www.devart.com/t4-editor/)*, Resharper Plugin *[TeaFor](https://resharper-plugins.jetbrains.com/packages/ForTea/)* )
+- Automatically regenarate on build

 ## Content